 Without the funding to provide for teachers, books and supplies, the programs of WRDA are threatened.
 We ask support from our community to:

 - Encourage the release of federal funds administered by the state.
-A recent bill allows the state use to use federal funds which pass through state agencies even though there is not an approved budget.
-The federal funds that support Adult Education were not a part of that approval.
+Two bills (HB4321 and SB2185) that would authorize the state to release the federal portion of the funding for Adult Education are currently pending in the state house and senate.
 Please consider urging our governor and legislators to approve the use of these funds which have already been given by the federal government to the State of Illinois.

 - Encourage the passage of a compassionate state budget.
 The fiscal crisis of our state is well known, but today people are being hurt by inaction on a state budget.
 Please consider urging our political leaders to work together to pass a budget that keeps in focus the needs of the most vulnerable in our communities, including immigrants and refugees.
 For contact information for our governor and your representative, you can use this locator.